ShettyVinith/Subscription-Management-System/README.md

 # 💳 Subscription Management System

-A backend project for managing real users, real money, and real subscription logic with a secure and scalable architecture.
+A backend project for managing real users and real subscription logic with a secure and scalable architecture.

 ## 🚀 Tech Stack